 - 1. Understand the basics of Optical Communication and Optical fibres - 2.Learn about the Optical Transmitters and Receivers - 3.
-Explain the Light wave Architecture and systems - 4.
-Ability to explain the modulation in Optical Communication
+Expalin the Light wave Architecture and systems - 4.
+Ability to explain the manufacturing, modulation and wave mixing in Optical Communication

 Unit 1: Introduction